sdmeers/ai_transcriber/README.md

 # AI Transcriber, Diarizer, and Summarizer

-This project provides a robust, containerized command-line tool to transcribe audio files, identify speakers, and generate a concise summary of the conversation.
-It uses `whisperx` for transcription, `pyannote` for diarization, and a local LLM via `Ollama` for summarization.
+This project provides a robust, containerized web application to transcribe audio files, identify speakers, and generate a concise summary of the conversation.
+It features a simple web interface for uploading files and viewing results.

-The use of Docker is strongly recommended to ensure a consistent and stable environment, avoiding the complex dependency and compatibility issues common in AI/ML projects.
+The application uses `whisperx` for transcription, `pyannote` for diarization, and a local LLM via `Ollama` for summarization.
+The entire stack runs in a Docker container for a stable, easy-to-manage, and private environment.

 ## Features

+-   **Simple Web Interface**: Upload audio files and view transcripts and summaries directly in your browser.
--   **High-Quality Transcription**: Utilizes the Whisper ASR model for accurate speech-to-text with word-level timestamps.
+-   **High-Quality Transcription**: Utilizes Whisper models for accurate speech-to-text with word-level timestamps.
 -   **Speaker Diarization**: Identifies and assigns speaker labels (e.g., `SPEAKER_01`, `SPEAKER_02`) to the transcript.
--   **AI-Powered Summarization**: Uses a local LLM (e.g., Llama 3.1) to generate a structured summary of the transcript, including key topics and action items.
+-   **AI-Powered Summarization**: Uses a local LLM (e.g., Llama 3.1) to generate a structured summary.
 -   **GPU Acceleration**: Leverages an NVIDIA GPU via a containerized CUDA environment for fast processing.
--   **Simple & Private**: A straightforward command-line interface that runs entirely on your local machine.
+-   **Private & Local**: All processing happens on your local machine.
--   **Reproducible Environment**: The provided `Dockerfile` guarantees a working setup, with all models pre-downloaded for fast execution.
+-   **Reproducible Environment**: The `Dockerfile` guarantees a working setup, with all models pre-downloaded for fast execution.

 ## Prerequisites